TechMaharishi/ssl-ceritificate-validator/README.md

    npm run dev
    ```

-   The React app will run on `http://localhost:3000` (or another port if configured differently).
+   The React app will run on `http://localhost:5173/`

 ## Technology Choices